Ma-Marcinowski/Verificational-Model/README.md

   * 3.7.1.
 Model v2.3.0:

-    * Exactly the same as v2.1.0, except for training on combained IAM and CVL databases.
+    * Exactly the same as v2.1.0, except for training on combained IAM and CVL databases (of binarized images).

   * 3.7.2.
 Database:

-    * Preprocessing v0.3
+    * Preprocessing v0.3 (binarized images);

     * Training dataset - a subset of combined CVL and IAM databases, containing 2740 document images (1415 from CVL and 1325 from IAM) by 822 writers (283 from CVL and 539 from IAM) - 3493614 image pairs (equal number of positive and negative instances).
 Dataframe split into 2 equal size parts;